 In August 1941, the 194th Tank Battalion received orders for overseas duty.
-Members of the battalion who were 29 years old or older, or who were married, were allowed to resign from federal service.
+Members of the battalion who were 29 years old or older, who were married with dependents, or whose enlistments would end while the battalion was overseas were allowed to resign from federal service.
 Replacements for these men were needed and it appears that it was at this time that William joined the battalion and was assigned to C Company.
 When he was transferred he was reduced from a corporal to a private.
 He and most of the replacements had no experience with tanks.

 The days were described as hot and humid, but if a man was able to find shade it was cooler in the shade.
 The Filipino winter had started when they arrived so when went to bed it was hot but by morning the soldiers needed a blanket.
 They turned in all their wool uniforms and were issued cotton shirts and trousers which were the regular uniform in the Philippines.
 They were also scheduled to receive sun helmets.